sanchezi/phisStatR/README.md

 * Spatial representation of a greenhouse or a lattice platform
 * Detection of outliers in a set of points using the smoothing of a local regression and calculating a confidence interval of the prediction. see vignette _detectOutlierPoints_
+* Detection of outliers in a set of points using a bayesian spotio-temporal ANOVA model (Lee, 2013). see vignette _CARBayesSTReport_
 * Detection of outlier time courses using a nonparametric spline (Gu, 2014). see vignette _gssAnalysisReport_
 * Detection of outlier plant, defined as a biological replicate deviating from the overall distribution of plants on a multi-criteria basis, regardless of the quality of measurements. see vignette _detectOutlierCurves_